-The 2004 report noted that "[i]n many disciplines, scholars may quite legitimately share material that would be deemed 'sexually explicit'-art, anatomy, psychology, etc. Such sharing is at least as likely to occur electronically as it has traditionally occurred in print.
+The 2004 report noted that "in many disciplines, scholars may quite legitimately share material that would be deemed 'sexually explicit'-art, anatomy, psychology, etc. Such sharing is at least as likely to occur electronically as it has traditionally occurred in print.
 The difference in medium should no more affect the validity of such exchanges than it should justify a double standard elsewhere."
-AAUP policy elsewhere recognizes that academic freedom encompasses freedom of artistic expression "in visual and performing arts."
-Increasingly, artistic expression that challenges conventional tastes and norms involves digital images, even more than images on canvas or film.
-It is thus vital to affirm that academic freedom applies to such modes of artistic expression and the need for its protection is not limited to traditional media.
-At the same time, the 2004 policy on electronic communications acknowledged that there may "be legitimate institutional interests in restricting the range of persons eligible to receive and gain access to such material-especially to ensure that minors are not targeted."
+AAUP policy elsewhere recognizes that academic freedom includes freedom of artistic expression "in visual and performing arts."12 Increasingly, artistic expression that challenges conventional tastes and norms involves digital images, even more than images on canvas and film, or dance.
+It is thus vital to affirm that academic freedom applies to such novel modes of artistic expression as well as to traditional media.
+Nonetheless, the 2004 report on electronic communications noted that there may "be legitimate institutional interests in restricting the range of persons eligible to receive and gain access to such material-especially to ensure that minors are not targeted."

-Although in 1968 the U.S. Supreme Court recognized that material that is not legally obscene but is "harmful to minors" may be regulated, 12 subsequent rulings have severely limited the application of this principle when it might affect access to such material by adults.
-13 In this light, institutional policy should make clear that faculty in the course of their research have the right to access and circulate electronically all legal materials, no matter how controversial and even if these might be considered "harmful to minors."
+Although in 1968 the US Supreme Court recognized that material that is not legally obscene but is "harmful to minors" may be regulated, subsequent rulings have severely limited the application of this principle when it might affect access to such material by adults.
+13 In this light, institutional policy should make clear that faculty members in the course of their research have the right to gain access to and circulate electronically all legal materials, no matter how controversial, even if these might be considered "harmful to minors."

-In particular, colleges and universities should refrain from employment of so-called "filtering" software that limits access to purportedly "harmful" or even "controversial" materials.
+In particular, colleges and universities should refrain from employment of so-called "filtering" software that limits access to allegedly "harmful" or even "controversial" materials.
 It is questionable whether such filters are appropriate or effective in school and public libraries, but they surely have no place in higher education facilities.
-Filters are especially insidious because users often cannot know whether and, if so, why they have been denied access to a site or resource.
+Filters are especially insidious because users often cannot know whether they have been denied access to a site or resource.

-Security Versus Access
+B. Security versus Access

-In recent years, many university information technology systems have come under sustained cyberattack, often from overseas.
-While these attacks have sometimes resulted in the theft of personal information, such as employee social security numbers, faculty research materials have been a frequent target.
-A particularly inviting target is patentable research, some with vast potential value, in areas as disparate as prescription drugs, computer chips, fuel cells, and aircraft and medical devices.
+In recent years many university information-technology (IT) systems have come under sustained cyberattack, often from overseas.
+While these attacks have sometimes resulted in the theft of personal information, such as employee social security numbers, they also target faculty research materials, including patentable research, some with vast potential value, in areas as disparate as prescription drugs, computer chips, fuel cells, aircraft, and medical devices.
 Institutions' infrastructure more generally has also been under threat.
-Some universities have experienced as many as 100,000 hacking attempts each day.14
+Some universities have experienced as many as one hundred thousand hacking attempts each day.14